IESL Course Information and Costs

 Payment of Fees

 Tuition must be paid in full during the first week of classes.
+If you have a government or instituitional scholarship, you must provide the Bursar's Office with your current letter of financial guarantee the first week of classes.
 Failure to pay tuition by the deadline will result in being dismissed from the program.
 Tuition is not refunded after the first week of classes.
 Financial aid or payment plans are not available for IESL students.

 Applicants seeking an I-20 (DS 2019) must prove they have the financial resources to pay for their tuition and living expenses by providing financial information in an amount more than tuition, fees, and personal expenses for one semester of study (an amount over $17,000 U.S.).
 All documents must be in English and in U.S. dollars.
 Acceptable documents include: